-A review of training records evidenced that authorised operators have up to date training in core of knowledge, safe application for the equipment in use, basic life support and safeguarding adults at risk of harm in keeping with the RQIA training guidance.
-It was identified that the infection prevention and control and fire safety awareness training for both authorised operators had expired in June 2023.
-This was brought to the attention of Ms Traynor and following the inspection, RQIA received confirmation that this matter had been addressed.
+A review of training records evidenced that authorised operators have up to date training in core of knowledge training, application training for the equipment in use, infection prevention and control, fire safety awareness and safeguarding adults at risk of harm in keeping with the RQIA training guidance.

+It was identified that basic life support training had expired for both authorised operators in July 2024.
+This was discussed with Ms Traynor and an area for improvement against the standards has been made in this regard.

-All other staff employed at the establishment, but not directly involved in the use of the laser equipment, had received laser safety awareness training.
+Ms Traynor confirmed all other staff employed at the establishment, but not directly involved in the use of the laser equipment, had received laser safety awareness training.

-It was determined that appropriate staffing levels were in place to meet the needs of clients and as a result of the action taken following inspection that authourised operators are suitably trained.
+It was determined that appropriate staffing levels were in place to meet the needs of clients and addressing the area for improvement will ensure that staff are suitably trained.